Jules Stewart Memory transcript 2.Berry-Berry Strata 10

 Sleep will have to wait.

-It seems incredible that anyone could disappear, no trace on the network, nothing.
-This is going to be tough.
+'If only life were that easy, her data stream is corrupted and she's disappeared.
+It seems incredible that anyone in this day and age could vanish, no trace on the network, nothing.
+Like someone just unplugged her.
+This is going to be tough.'

-If you have any memories that can contribute to the pattern of events and help me solve this case it's your duty to upload them using the links above.
+I need all the help I can get.
+What do you know about The Liverpool Corporate Strata?
+Have you ever lost something or someone?
+If you have any memories that can contribute to the pattern of events and help me solve this case it's your duty to upload your memories here.
 Any little detail you might remember could help.
-You can also read what other residents have contributed , again top right.
-To explore the corporate strata further select News Pulse, the map or the timeline at the top of the page.
+You can also read what other residents have contributed.